The Overhang of Structures before and since the Great Recession

 According to our measure, structure overhang in the private sector increased in the first half of the 2000s, peaking at 21 percent in 2006.
 It remained elevated throughout 2009, and then declined rapidly during the recovery, reaching 11 percent in 2012.2 This suggests that overhang built up because of excessive investment before the crisis, rather than resulting from the unanticipated drop in economic activity during the Great Recession.
 For comparison, our measure of overhang for the equipment category was negative for all the years after 2001, which indicates an actual level of equipment lower than the optimal one (figure 2).

 In the data, elevated levels of structure overhang tend to be associated with the slow growth of investment in structures.
-Structure overhang is negatively correlated with the current and future investment growth of structures.3 4 In the same model, the coefficient of overhang in the investment growth equation implies that, when overhang is higher by 1 percentage point, next-year investment growth is reduced by 0.17 percentage points.
+Structure overhang is negatively correlated with the current and future investment growth of structures.3 A standard model indicates that an unanticipated shock that raises structure overhang by 1 percentage point causes investment growth in structures to decline by 0.82 percentage points in the same year.4 In the same model, the coefficient of overhang in the investment growth equation implies that, when overhang is higher by 1 percentage point, next-year investment growth is reduced by 0.17 percentage points.

 This evidence suggests that structure overhang may have been a factor behind the large and persistent drop in the growth of investment in structures during the recession and the subsequent early years of the recovery.
 To the extent that the stock of available structures exceeded the level warranted by economic conditions and growth prospects, there was less need for building new structures.
 Firms reduced their investment in new structures in order to bring the stock of available structures back in line with the optimal level.
 The process of absorbing the overhang of structures took especially long because structures last very long, having an average age of approximately 24 years.